Fairview Heights couple says neighbor has harassed them for months with unfounded police calls

-FAIRVIEW HEIGHTS, Ill. – A Fairview Heights couple says their next-door neighbor is harassing them and they've taken the battle public on social media.
+FAIRVIEW HEIGHTS, Ill. – A Fairview Heights couple says their next-door neighbors are harassing them and they've taken the battle public on social media.

 Mario O'Neil and Jasmine Duschnowski moved into their Fairview Heights home last July.
 They say they love the home so much that they have talked about buying it.
 But 10 days after moving in, they had an unusual visit.